cultfamily-on-github/cult-donations-microservice-archive/README.md

 # CULT & RVLT Donations Microservice

+People who create value shall be rewarded.

+This microservice represents a system where people who create value are rewarded via direct donations.

+People who donate to others are also rewarded as their generosity is also a value within the CULT Donations System.

+People can create value by:
+1. Providing Education Services like Online Coaching Videos around topics like decentralization, self hosted wallets etc.
+2. Programming corresponding services
+3. ...

+## Goals
+1. Incentivize value creation
+2. Increase number of CULT & RVLT holders

+## How it Works

+Whenever someone perceives the work results of someone else as valuable, he is invited to donate directly to the one who created the valuable work results.

+Whenever someone perceives a donation as valuable and reasonable, he is invited to donate to the one who triggered the donation.

-[cultdonations.org](https://cultdonations.org) (under construction) is a place where people can register their wallet address and their linkedin or facebook profile link.
-CULT OGs can check if the owner of the linkedin or facebook profile is actively and consistently providing education to facebook friends or linkedin contacts around the CULTDAO.
-If he does, chances are high that donators will donate to this wallet.
+[cultdonations.org](https://cultdonations.org) (under construction) is a place where people can register their wallet address, their linkedin or facebook profile link and their work results to become potential donation receivers.

+Potential donators can check if the owner of the linkedin or facebook profile is actively and consistently providing value for the CULT - e.g. by educating facebook friends or linkedin contacts around the CULTDAO... - If he does, chances are high that donators will donate to this wallet.

-To incentivice this game for donators their donations are listed on [cultdonations.org](https://cultdonations.org) (under construction) which will again inspire big wallets to donate to those who donate reasonably to newcomers.
+To incentivice this game for donators their donations are listed on [cultdonations.org](https://cultdonations.org) (under construction) as acts of generosity which will again inspire big wallets to donate to those who donate reasonably to other value creators.

+## GitCoin & Quadratic Funding
 On the long run some big money might also come from [gitcoin grants](https://gitcoin.co/grants).
 One goal of the CULT & RVLT Donations Microservice is to make [gitcoin grants](https://gitcoin.co/grants) and [quadratic funding](https://www.youtube.com/watch?v=hEHv-dE4xl8) much more accessible for newcomers who want to add value / public goods.

-This mechanism shall rapidly increase the amount of CULT & RVLT holders and at the same time support Peer 2 Peer Education or Peer 2 Many Peers Education for newcomers around topics like self hostet wallets, decentralization, CULTDAO etc.

 Our power is massive when we collaborate.

+## Infos for Programmers

 In order to strengthen resilience, scalability and technological freedom for contributors, we establish a microservices architecture.

-Programmers might contribute and explore and improve architectures of freedom.
+You might contribute to explore and improve architectures of freedom.

 ## Status
 First Drafts & Idea Collection